MysticRyuujin/guac-install/README.md

 sudo apt -y -t buster-backports install freerdp2-dev libpulse-dev
 ```

-Script for installing Guacamole 1.3.0 on Ubuntu 16.04 or newer (with MySQL, or remote MySQL).
+Script for installing Guacamole 1.4.0 on Ubuntu 16.04 or newer (with MySQL, or remote MySQL).
 It should also work on pure [Debian](https://www.debian.org/), [Raspbian](https://www.raspberrypi.org/downloads/raspbian/), [Linux Mint](https://linuxmint.com/) (18/LMDE 4 or newer) or [Kali Linux](https://www.kali.org/).
 I have tested this with Debian 10.3.0 (Buster). **If other versions don't work please open an issue.** It is likely due to a required library having a different name.

 Run script, enter MySQL Root Password and Guacamole User password.
 Guacamole User is used to connect to the Guacamole Database.
 Be sure to save these!

 The script attempts to install `tomcat9` by default (it will fall back on `tomcat8` **if the available version is 8.5.x or newer**, otherwise it will fall back to `tomcat7`).
 If you want to manually specify a tomcat version there's a commented out line you can modify.
 Have at it.

-If you're looking to also have NGINX / Let's Encrypt / HTTPS click [HERE](https://github.com/bigredthelogger/guacamole)
+If you're looking to also have NGINX / Let's Encrypt / HTTPS click [HERE](https://github.com/bigredthelogger/guacamole).

 ## MFA/2FA

 By default the script will not install MFA support (QR code for Google/Microsoft Authenticator, Duo Mobile, etc. or Duo Push), if you do want MFA support you can use the `-t` or `--totp` or for Duo `-d` or `--duo` flags on the command line.
-Or modify the script variables `installTOTP=true` or `installDuo=true`. **Do not install both**
+Or modify the script variables `installTOTP=true` or `installDuo=true`. **Do not install both!**

 ## FYI

 Here's a cool PowerShell module for using the Guacamole API: https://github.com/UpperM/guacamole-powershell

-Does not work if you have MFA turned on (however, you can authenticate via the gui and get a token to use it that way)
+Does not work if you have MFA turned on (however, you can authenticate via the gui and get a token to use it that way).

 ## How to Run: